BatterieNguyen/English/Animal/Animal_Sample.md

-welfare    | the general health, happiness and safety of a person, an animal or a group | ~ well-being breach     | (n) a failure to do something that must be done by law | breach of sth tremendous | (adj) very great
+welfare    | the general health, happiness and safety of a person, an animal or a group | ~ well-being breach     | (n) a failure to do something that must be done by law | breach of sth tremendous | (adj) very great companion  | (n) a person or an animal that travels with you or spends a lot of time with you regard     | (v, often passive) to think about somebody/something in a particular way | regard sth/sb/yourself as sth